 You might wonder how much you should start off with.
 It’s good to start with $5 as your daily budget.
 After you find your audience with your click objective campaign, you can start increasing your budget for those you know that will respond to your ads.

 Tip: Really know your audience.
-Some people that use Facebook Ads don’t know their audience well and spend a lot of money advertising to people who are unlikely to respond to their ad.
+Some people that use Facebook Ads for therapists don’t know their audience well and spend a lot of money advertising to people who are unlikely to respond to their ad.
 Take your time and it’ll be worth it in the long run.

 Set your Delivery